tgjones/hlsl-parser-nitra/README.md

 HlslParser is currently capable of parsing most / all of the sample shaders in the Direct3D SDK, as well as several other shaders - see the [test suite](src/HlslParser.Tests/Shaders).

+(On a nerd note, Nitra makes it possible to define the grammar in a nice concise way; so far, I prefer it to other parser generators that I've used.
+[Here is the HLSL grammar file](src/HlslParser/HlslGrammar.nitra).)

 Usage
 -----